-This risk matrix is a lot different to smaller commercial transactions where the LVR, loan size, and loan amount are the main determiners of the interest rate and fees.
+This risk matrix is a lot different from smaller commercial transactions where the LVR, loan size, and loan amount are the main determiners of the interest rate and fees.

 Some private lenders are known for trying to take possession of development sites or for finding excuses to charge the default rate of interest.

 The reputation of your lender matters.
-For small transactions with large lenders you will have little bargaining power to negotiate specific terms.
-On other hand, with a larger commercial loan you may be able to negotiate a loan contract that is more favourable.
+For small transactions with large lenders, you will have little bargaining power to negotiate specific terms.
+On the other hand, with a larger commercial loan, you may be able to negotiate a loan contract that is more favourable.